up42/docs/source/up42-blocks/processing/pansharpen.rst

 near-infrared weight value, the green output can be made more or less vibrant.
 Read more about this `here <http://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/fundamentals-of-panchromatic-sharpening.htm>`_.

-Example of parameters to use in the pansharpening block with the ``Esri`` method with Pleiades imagery:
+Example of parameters to use in the pansharpening block with the ``Esri`` method with Pleiades or Spot imagery:

 .. code-block:: javascript
     :caption: Pleiades weights